wesleydonald/MTRN4231/README.md

 1. **Start-up**: The game is initiated via terminal, and the player moves first.
 2. **Perception**: A depth camera views the scene and detects the locations of the game board and all pieces.
 3. **Decision**: Once the player's move is detected, the brain node processes the board state and decides on the best move to make.
 4. **Action**: The brain sends commands to the arm and gripper.
-The robot uses a custom-designed, 3D-printed gripper mounted to the UR5e arm.
+The robot uses a custom-designed gripper mounted to the UR5e arm.
 5. **Execution**: The arm moves to the decided piece, grips it, and places it in the desired location on the board.
 6. **Loop**: The arm then returns to a home position and waits for the player to take their turn.